 Independent Sector’s members represent the variety of ways that working toward the common good happens in our country, and they reflect an array of unique visions for making a better tomorrow.

 Each month, we also get to ring in a number of member-versaries.
-Check out this month’s anniversaries (there are a lot this month!), and spend some time learning more about each of these organizations!
+Check out this month’s anniversaries, and spend some time learning more about each of these organizations!

 The Center for Effective Philanthropy

 The Center for Effective Philanthropy (CEP) has been an Independent Sector member for nearly the same number of years they’ve been around.
 Based in Cambridge, Massachusetts, CEP received initial funding in 2001, produced its first publication in 2002, and went on to produce their first grantee and applicant perception reports in 2003.
 Through assessments, research, its programs, and advisory services, CEP continues to provide resources and services aimed at helping philanthropic funders improve their effectiveness.
 The center is led by Phil Buchanan, the organization’s first and only chief executive.
 In addition to the content Phil pens for CEP reports and their blog, he’s a frequent contributor to the Chronicle of Philanthropy.
 Earlier this year, he penned this review of New Power, co-authored by Henry Timms and Jeremy Heimans.